open-gigaai/giga-world-1/README.md

 To adapt GigaWorld-1 to a new domain, no code changes are required.
 In practice, you only need to construct training data in the same format as the provided GigaWorld data, then launch the existing Stage-1 training pipeline with the corresponding config.

-For most new domains, training for a few thousand steps on 8 GPUs is typically sufficient and can usually be completed within one day.
+For most new domains, training for a few thousand steps on 8 GPUs is typically sufficient and can usually finish within one day.

 ## 5. 🎬 Inference